 Colonial, postcolonial and global formations of elite schools

-This Symposium will examine a range of issues relating to the colonial and post-colonial formations of elite schools – how their histories continue to shape many aspects of their work, and the ways in which they interpret and negotiate the pressures and opportunities associated with globalization.
-The discussion will be based on the work of a major international project funded by the Australian Research Council.
+This Symposium examined a range of issues relating to the colonial and post-colonial formations of elite schools – how their histories continue to shape many aspects of their work, and the ways in which they interpret and negotiate the pressures and opportunities associated with globalization.
+The discussion was based on the work of a major international project funded by the Australian Research Council.
 The project, 'Elite schools in globalizing circumstances', involves a multi-sited global ethnographic study of high status schools in Australia, Singapore, Hong Kong, India, Barbados, South Africa, England, Argentina and Cyprus, each created in the nineteenth century in the image of British public schools.
-At this symposium, three leading researchers working on the project, will discuss how new race, class and gender formations are emerging at these schools, shaped by global forces, connections and imaginations.
+At this symposium, three leading researchers working on the project, discussed how new race, class and gender formations are emerging at these schools, shaped by global forces, connections and imaginations.

 Histories make Geographies, Geographies make Class: British colonialism and class making in an elite school in India

 "The working class made itself as much as it was made."
 E P Thompson